KieranPritchard/kieranpritchard.github.io/_posts/2025-03-02-how-my-opinions-on-ai-changed.md

 category: "Thoughts & Opinions"
 topic_class: topicThree
 header_image: /res/Header-Images/How-My-Opinions-On-AI-Changed-Header.webp
-header_image_alt: "Stylized image of a robot head with circuits."
+header_image_alt: "A graphic illustration of a human head with a circuit board brain, representing artificial intelligence."
-thumbnail: /res/Icons/How-My-Opinions-On-AI-Changed-Thumbnail.webp
+thumbnail: /res/Icons/blog-icons/How-My-Opinions-On-AI-Changed-Thumbnail.webp
-thumbnail_alt: "Thumbnail Image of an android with circuits for brains to represent A.I."
+thumbnail_alt: "A graphic illustration of a human head with a circuit board brain, representing artificial intelligence."
 description: "A small introspective piece on how my opinions and views of AI have changed and grown since the first release of ChatGPT in November 2022, to the present day where it has become a part of everyone's life to some extent."
 ---